-After a quick scan of my iPhone’s Fitbit app, I saw that after syncing, it showed I had about 3000 steps for the day thus far.
+After a quick scan of my iPhone’s Fitbit app, I saw that I had about 3000 steps for the day thus far after syncing.
 But my Versa 3 still showed zero steps.

-The Fitbit app is registering steps, but the watch itself shows 0 steps!
+The Fitbit app registers steps, but the watch shows 0 steps!